-With more than three dozen beaches on this small island, one would be hard-pressed to find an area without one within close proximity.
+With more than three dozen beaches on this small island, you would be hard-pressed to find an area without one within close proximity.
 Here are eight of the most delightful areas in Anguilla:

 This little village is on Anguilla’s southern coast and is the home to the ferry terminal.
 Its quaintness is a mix of modern, tried, and true.
 There is no shortage of spots to dine and to enjoy a beverage on those hot Anguilla days.
 The beaches are superb, and so are the choices of activities such as swimming with dolphins and private boat charters.

-The lovely fishing village of Island Harbour also has a vibrant nightlife and cuisine scene.
-There are many galleries and shops to visit to choose that perfect piece to add to a collection for those who love art.
+The lovely fishing village of Island Harbor also has a vibrant nightlife and cuisine scene.
+There are many galleries and shops to visit to choose that perfect piece to add to your collection if you love and appreciate art.
 Scilly Cay offers the most spectacular view of the sea.
 Soaking up the sun on the beach here is a popular way to spend the day.

 The crowds are at bay at Long Bay.
-Travelers looking for the zenith in a relaxing vacation with their own, private beach access must stay at Villa Paige in Long Bay.
+When looking for the zenith in a relaxing vacation with your own, private beach access you must stay at Sea Villa in Long Bay.
 The villa sits on a pristine beach blowing gentle island breezes any time of day or night.
 It’s just minutes from shopping and is one of the most stunning Anguilla villas for rent.
 With miles of virtually untouched shores, Long Bay is off the beaten path for many tourists.

-Mead’s Bay is nothing less than majestic, and the same can be said for Villa Martina located on its shores.
+Mead’s Bay is nothing less than majestic, and the same can be said for Villa Kishti located on its shores.
 There are two spectacular side-by-side villas on this expansive property that sits on Meads Bay's white sands.
-An easy walk gets guests to nearby shops and eateries.
+An easy walk gets you to nearby shops and eateries.